kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

 1. Examine the Authorization Server:
     * Open `com.example.demo.SecurityConfig`.
 Find the defaultSecurityFilterChain() method / bean.
 This requires ordinary form-based user/password authentication to access any resource.
 This is what forced you to sign in a moment ago.
     * Find the userDetailsService() method / bean.
 This is where user / password is defined.
-This can be substituted with other values, other userDetailsServices at you like.
+This can be substituted with other values, or other userDetailsServices at you like.
     * Find the authorizationServerSecurityFilterChain() bean / method.
 This is what converts this vanilla Spring Boot web app into an OAuth 2 Authorization Server.
     * Open `application.yml`.
 Find the `spring.security.oauth2.authorizationserver.client:` section.
 Observe that our API Gateway is represented as an OAuth2 client.
-Notice that settings such as client-id, client-secret, and redirect-uris are similar to the attributes you had to define for GitHub or Google.
+Notice that settings such as client-id, client-secret, and redirect-uris are similar to the attributes you defined for GitHub or Google.
     * A full explanation of the auth server is out of the scope of this course.
 See [Spring Authorization Server documentation](https://docs.spring.io/spring-authorization-server/reference/getting-started.html) for details.

 1. Return to the **lab-11/gateway**.
 Open application.yml.